octachrome/innodb-locks/innodb-locks.md

 ## Table locks ##

 There are three varieties of table locks.
 Regular locks, intention locks, and auto-increment locks.
 Regular locks lock the table to prevent other people locking the table.
+There is a fourth type of lock, called the table metadata lock.
+All active transactions must commit before a schema change can be made (true?)

 ## Regular table locks ##